enlivengo/admincore/README.md

 }
 ```

-#### Use Theme
+#### Using a Theme

-Use theme `fancy` for products, when visting product's CRUD pages, will load `assets/javascripts/fancy.js` and `assets/stylesheets/fancy.css` from [QOR view paths](#customize-views)
+A custom theme can be applied using a custom javascript and css file, for example to make a product page look super fancy.
+To apply a custom theme, provide the theme name using the `UseTheme` method, this will load `assets/javascripts/fancy.js` and `assets/stylesheets/fancy.css` from [QOR view paths](#customize-views)

 ```go
 product.UseTheme("fancy")
 ```

-#### Customize Views
+#### Customizing Views

-When rendering pages, qor will look up templates from qor view paths, and use them to render the page, qor has registered `{current path}/app/views/qor` for your to allow you extend your application from there.
-If you want to customize your views from other places, you could register new path with `admin.RegisterViewPath`
+QOR Admin will look up templates in QOR Admin view paths and use them to render any admin page.
+By placing your own templates in `{current path}/app/views/qor` you can extend your application by customizing it's views.
+If you want to customize your views from other places, you could register any new paths with `admin.RegisterViewPath`.

 Customize Views Rules:

-* To overwrite a template, create a file under `{current path}/app/views/qor` with same name
+* To overwrite a template, create a file with the same name under `{current path}/app/views/qor`.
-* To overwrite templates for one resource, put templates with same name to `{qor view paths}/{resource param}`, for example `{current path}/app/views/qor/products/index.tmpl`
+* To overwrite templates for a specific resource, put templates with the same name in `{qor view paths}/{resource param}`, for example `{current path}/app/views/qor/products/index.tmpl`.
-* To overwrite templates for resources using theme, put templates with same name to `{qor view paths}/themes/{theme name}`
+* To overwrite templates for resources using a theme, put templates with the same name in `{qor view paths}/themes/{theme name}`.

-#### Register routes
+#### Registering HTTP routes

+Qor admin uses Qor's Router.

 ```go
 router := Admin.GetRouter()